ledongthuc/goterators/README.md

 ![goterators-ForEach](https://user-images.githubusercontent.com/1828895/147876359-432c3122-25f3-492e-844d-6172eafe92a6.png)

- - For-each function act the same `for` in Go.
+ - For-each function does the same `for` in Go.
 Just another option to loop through items in a list.

 ```go
 ForEach(list1, func(item int) {